 Understanding LMIA

-The Labour Market Impact Assessment (LMIA) is a document that employers in Canada must obtain before hiring a foreign worker.
+The Labour Market Impact Assessment (LMIA) is a document that a Canadian employer must obtain before hiring a foreign worker.
+Immigration, Refugees and Citizenship Canada (IRCC) plays a crucial role in the LMIA process, facilitating various employment and immigration programs.
 It assesses the potential impact of hiring a foreign worker on the Canadian labor market.
 The primary goal of the LMIA process is to ensure that the employment of a foreign worker does not negatively affect job opportunities for Canadian citizens or permanent residents.

 The Purpose of LMIA